Awesome: Night Court

-The payoff to the scene has the Comedian arguing that Harry just pulled these people off the street and that "These people aren't real Potty-Mouth fans!"
+- The payoff to the scene has the Comedian arguing that Harry just pulled these people off the street and that "These people aren't real Potty-Mouth fans!"
 Harry retorts that these people were standing in line for tickets to his show to see what all the fuss was about, thus exposing Potty-Mouth as the money-grabbing fraud he really is.

-In Top Judge, Harry got into a duel with a younger prankster judge.
+- In "Top Judge", Harry got into a duel with a younger prankster judge.
 In perhaps his most Crazy Awesome moment ever, Harry won the duel after pretending to concede the fight, giving the younger judge his best silk robe (the prize he demanded if he won) and wound up trapping the younger judge inside a giant balloon he had rigged up to inflate by remote control, filling the courtroom.

 Harry: Cleaver, you may be younger.
 You may be faster.
 You may even be smarter.
 But you will NEVER, EVER, be crazier ... than me. (pulls out a pin and punctures the balloon)

 - The prank the young judge pulled on Harry wasn't bad either.
 The courtroom waited for his prank to strike at the time he said would happen.
 When it didn't, Harry called for a recess... and the pounding of the gavel caused Harry's entire bench to collapse.

-Ah, but Harry knew it was coming, and knew his rival's ego would get baited with that particular silk robe...
+- Ah, but Harry knew it was coming, and knew his rival's ego would get baited with that particular silk robe...

-In No Hard Feelings, Dan turns the tables on an aggressive lawyer with a big-name law firm, who only wanted to hire him because of his reported prowess of a lover and not because of his skill as a lawyer.
+- In "No Hard Feelings", Dan turns the tables on an aggressive lawyer with a big-name law firm, who only wanted to hire him because of his reported prowess of a lover and not because of his skill as a lawyer.
 This offended Dan because Even Evil Has Standards and while Dan has no qualms about sleeping with a colleague or even a boss, he does not play games with the law and takes his job as a lawyer seriously.
 So he slept with the lawyer, gave her the greatest night of passion in her life... and then turned down the job after giving her a "The Reason You Suck" Speech, making it clear he had no interest in being a "high-price office gigolo".

 Dan: When you think of this night... and you will... suffer.